Kerma culture: Site and periodisation

 The primary site of Kerma that forms the heart of the Kingdom of Kerma includes both an extensive town and a cemetery consisting of large tumuli.
 The level of affluence at the site demonstrated the power of the Kingdom of Kerma, especially during the Second Intermediate Period when the Kermans threatened the southern borders of Egypt.

+The periodisation of Kerma is based on ceramics and other archaeological findings, and roughly matches Egyptian periodisation.
+The periods are: Early Kerma (2500–2000 BC, contemporary with the late Old Kingdom and First Intermediate Period in Egypt), Middle Kerma (2000–1750 BC, contemporary with the Middle Kingdom), Classic Kerma (1750–1500 BC, contemporary with the Second Intermediate Period), and Late or Post-Kerma (after 1500 BC, during the 18th Dynasty).